robertmryan/DigitRecognition/README.md

 Open items:

- * Implement a CNN model and see how accuracy improves.
-Existing single layer is about 90% accurate.
-With two hidden ReLU layers, this improved to 96%.
  * Identify possibly better datasets.
 E.g., the original MNIST dataset used here performs notoriously badly with “4”s (as the dataset has a serious underrepresentation of “4”s that are closed at the top) and “7”s.

 Developed in Xcode 16.4 running Swift 6 (Swift 6.1.2).